Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators: PSD and QPSD using the Floquet expansion for the Mathieu equation's solution

 where the solution was expanded in terms of $\sin$ and $\cos$ instead of exponentials, and $\Theta\left(t-t_l\right)$ is the step function that is zero before $t=t_l$ and equal to one for t larger than $t_l$.
 The $\alpha$'s are obtained by substituting the solution Eq. (\ref{eq_ul}) into the differential equation Eq. (\ref{eq_Mathieu_ul}) and equating the coefficients of each frequency to zero.
 This gives the recurrence relation\cite{acar2016floquet}

 Since the overall coefficients $c_l$ and $s_l$ were pulled outside the sum, we can choose $\alpha_0 = 1$ without loss of generality.
 Also because the $\{\alpha_n\}$ series is a decreasing series, it is traditionally truncated at some $\pm n_{max}$.
 For our numerical calculations we took $n_{max}=10$.
-And the $\alpha$'s are calculated iteratively by substituting in the recurrence relation Eq. (\ref{eq_alpha_n_rec}).
+And the $\alpha$'s are calculated iteratively by substituting in the recurrence relation Eq. (\ref{eq_alpha_n_rec}) starting with $\alpha_0 = 1$ and all other $\{\alpha_n\} = 0$ for $1<n<n_{max}$.
+We made sure that the change in any $\{\alpha_n\}$ between the last 2 iterations was less than 0.1\%.

 The constants $\{s_l,c_l\}$ were obtained by substituting in Eqs.(\ref{u0}) and (\ref{dotu0}) for the initial conditions giving

 where

 Finally, a particle in a Paul trap receives multiple thermal kicks over the course of its trajectory.
 Thus, the full trajectory will be a sum of multiple solutions of the form Eq. (\ref{eq_ul}), each starting at a different initial time $t_l$.
 Therefore, the full trajectory $x(t)$ of a particle in a Paul trap will be